sebworks/capital-framework/src/cf-forms/usage.md

-The cf-forms component provides the form styles for Capital Framework.
+The cf-forms component provides extensions to the basic form styles for Capital Framework.
-This component can be used by itself, but is designed to work with Capital Framework.

 > NOTE: If you use `cf-forms.less` directly, be sure to run the file through